 Victorian colour schemes were often driven by faded colours across the spectrum.
 Dark colours were enjoyed, but rarely intense colours.
 Gentle beiges are a colour often used for walls in Victorian homes, which pairs well with any lighting – being neither too dark nor too bright.

 It is up to you to create a Victorian inspired room that you feel comfortable in and hopefully, our Victorian decorating ideas will help.
 If you don’t feel that recreating the Victorian aesthetic is entirely for you, then perhaps introducing a few elements that capture the Victorian mood will be more beneficial in achieving a look that is unique to you.
 The fireplace was given a lot of focus in Victorian interior design, so we understand if you’re thinking about starting there.
-Contact us to discover how to integrate a Victorian fireplace into your establishment.Get in Touch with Real Flame for more Advice and Information
+Contact us to discover how to integrate a Victorian fireplace in London into your establishment.Get in Touch with Real Flame for more Advice and Information